BEHAVIOURAL KNOWLEDGE. SCENES OF WRITING AND OBSERVING BEHAVIOUR AT THE ZOOLOGICAL INSTITUTE OF THE HUMBOLDT UNIVERSITY IN BERLIN (1948–1968) (WT)

 Sophia Gräfe studied Media Culture and Cultural History and Theory in Weimar and Berlin.
 During her studies she has worked as a student assistant at the chair of Media History of the Sciences (M. Krajewski), at the chair of History and Theory of Cultural Techniques (C. Vismann) in Weimar as well as at the communications department of the Cluster of Excellence Image Knowledge Design in Berlin.

 Between 2015 and 2018 she was a research assistant at the Department of Cultural History and Theory (Teaching and Research Area Cultural Theory and Cultural History and Theory of Aesthetics, I. Därmann) at Humboldt University of Berlin.
 Together with H. Engelke she does research in the DFG-Heisenberg-project »Transdisciplinary networks of media knowledge« at Philipps-University Marburg since the spring of 2018.

-Sophia is a member of the research area »Knowledge of Life« of the Zentrums für Kultur- und Literaturforschung (ZfL) in Berlin.
-Starting from March 2018 she is a visiting scholar at the Berlin Museum of Natural History.
+Sophia was a member of the research area »Knowledge of Life« of the Zentrums für Kultur- und Literaturforschung (ZfL) in 2019.
+Since March 2018 she has been a visiting scholar at the Berlin Museum of Natural History.
 She is currently working on a doctoral project on the cultural and knowledge history of behaviour.